Artificial grass does not drain very well…

 Artificial grass… why the sand infill…

 Sand is brushed into the pile of artificial grass for many reasons and in most cases required by the manufacturer of the turf to prolong its use as many grasses installed without sand will prematurely flatten and allow the grass to expand and contract in extreme heat.

-Other reasons to sand infill your artificial lawn include providing protection against vandalism, theft, lifting in high winds and sand is a natural fire retardant and provide some protection against damage caused by hot equipment like hedge trimmers and stray fireworks.
+Other reasons to sand infill your artificial lawn include providing protection against vandalism, theft and lifting in high winds.
+Sand is also a natural fire retardant and provides some protection against damage caused by hot equipment like hedge trimmers and stray fireworks.
 Find more information about why sand in filling artificial grass is a good idea.

 Artificial grass smells if dogs wee on it…